-These lesson plans introduce key concepts and information to students.
+These Holocaust lesson plans introduce key concepts and information to middle school and high school students.
 Grounded in historical context, the lessons utilize primary source materials from the United States Holocaust Memorial Museum’s collections.

-Organized around a Museum-produced 38-minute documentary, The Path to Nazi Genocide, these materials and discussion questions provide students with an introduction to the history of the Holocaust.
+Organized around a Museum-produced 38-minute Documentary, The Path to Nazi Genocide, these discussion questions provide students with an introduction to the history of the Holocaust.

 This lesson is structured around a multi-layered wall timeline that encourages critical thinking about the relationship between Nazi policy, World War II, historical events, and individual experiences during the Holocaust.

 Building upon the Timeline Activity and The Path to Nazi Genocide film, this lesson helps students analyze and think critically about the impact of state-sponsored antisemitism and the intersections of World War II.